brotzeit/rustic/README.md

 # Compilation

-Rustic doesn't use `compilation-start` yet, since there seems to be no way to set `coding-system-for-read` and `utf-8-emacs-unix`.
+Rustic defines a derived compilation-mode.
+Colors can be customized with several variables and you can also change the backtrace verbosity by changing the value of `rustic-compile-backtrace`.

 Supported compile.el variables:
 - compilation-arguments
-- compilation-scroll-output (but not `first-error` yet)
+- compilation-scroll-output (not `first-error`)

 # Rustfmt